microsoft/fast/packages/tooling/fast-tooling/README.md

 ### JSON Schema

 [JSON schema](http://json-schema.org/) are used by FAST tooling libraries for generating data and creating UI.
 They have been extended to provide additional hooks for plugin systems in the FAST tooling libraries.
+When providing a dictionary of JSON schema, use the `id` as a key, this is required for utilities to quickly access the correct JSON schema.

 #### Nesting data